BrickMMO/tasks/accounts.markdown

     You should soon be able to mark the [Academic Intagrity](academic-integrity) and [Accounts](accounts) tasks as complete!

+## Submitting this Task

-4. After you have completed your three accounts, submit your GitHub URL and Discord username in [Blackboard](https://learn.humber.ca/).
+After you have completed your three accounts, submit your GitHub URL and Discord username to the **Accounts** assignment in [Blackboard](https://learn.humber.ca/).

 [&#10132; Back to Task List](/)